Colitis-X

 Colitis X, equine colitis X or peracute toxemic colitis is a catchall term for various fatal forms of acute or peracute colitis found in horses, but particularly a fulminant colitis where clinical signs include sudden onset of severe diarrhea, abdominal pain, shock, and dehydration.
-Death is common, with 90% to 100% mortality, usually in less than 24 hours.
-The causative factor may be Clostridium difficile, but it also may be caused by other intestinal pathogens.
+Death is common, with 90–100% mortality, usually in less than 24 hours.
+The causative factor may be Clostridioides difficile, but it also may be caused by other intestinal pathogens.
 Horses under stress appear to be more susceptible to developing colitis X, and like the condition pseudomembranous colitis in humans, an association with prior antibiotic use also exists.
 Immediate and aggressive treatment can sometimes save the horse, but even in such cases, 75% mortality is considered a best-case scenario.

 Clinical signs

 Colitis-X is a term used for colitis cases in which no definitive diagnosis can be made and the horse dies.
 Clinical signs include sudden, watery diarrhea that is usually accompanied by symptoms of hypovolemic shock and usually leads to death in 3 to 48 hours, usually in less than 24 hours.
 Other clinical signs include tachycardia, tachypnea, and a weak pulse.
 Marked depression is present.
 An explosive diarrhea develops, resulting in extreme dehydration.
 Hypovolemic and endotoxic shock are manifest by increased capillary refill time, congested or cyanotic (purplish) mucous membranes, and cold extremities.
 While there may initially be a fever, temperature usually returns to normal.

 Clinical signs are similar to those of other diarrheal diseases, including toxemia caused by Clostridium, Potomac horse fever, experimental endotoxic shock, and anaphylaxis.